Employee Safety, Health

 We also ask employees to report any symptoms immediately so they can get treatment and take steps to avoid a more serious injury.
 We provide ergonomics training such as proper lifting techniques to employees whose jobs involve risk factors such as repetitive motion, excessive force, awkward body postures or positions, or vibration.

-Visit our 2015 CSR Report Update for more information on global and regional injury and illness rates.
+Please see our latest CSR Report for more information on global and regional injury and illness rates.